 The Client is responsible for providing IPRIS with all required and updated information and data IPRIS needs to carry out the Services.
 Said information and data must be clear, correct and complete.
-IPRIS shall have no obligation to verify the correctness, accuracy, consistency and unambiguity of the information and data.
+IPRIS shall have no obligation to verify the correctness, accurancy, consistency and unambiguity of the information and data.

 IPRIS will proceed with the information and data received from the Client in accordance with the order and shall confirm the intended actions in the order confirmation.
 The Client shall check carefully the order confirmation and shall inform IPRIS immediately upon receipt thereof if the order confirmation is not correct.

 IPRIS shall not be liable for any damages which are the result of IPRIS' use of wrong, incomplete or inaccurate information or data contained in the order confirmation.

 If the Client wishes IPRIS to integrate its data into the IPRIS Client Portal, the Client is obliged to provide the data in the format requested by IPRIS.
 IPRIS shall in any case not be liable for any damages as a result of the set up and operation of an interface to the Client's program for the administration of IPRs.